10-3-pursuit/project-solo-full-stack-portfolio/README.md

 ## Sumission

 - Be sure to have a README.md for this project.
 In the README.md
   - At minimum, include links to your live front-end and back-end
-- Submit this repository URL to Canvas
+  - Submit the GitHub mono-repository URL to Canvas

 - Follow the instructions for creating a video walkthrough of your app and submit the recording to Canvas